prathimacode-hub/Awesome_Python_Scripts/PyGamesScripts/Koala Speed Clicker/README.md

 # Koala Speed Clicker Game
-Koala Speed Clicker is a game developed in Python Programming Language using threading module and turtle module.
+Koala Speed Clicker is a game developed in Python Programming Language using threading, turtle, and glob modules.

 ## Aim
 The aim of the project is to create a simple clicking game using Python Graphic Turtle Module.